huyentrang19/spenden-angular/README.md

 # Server
-This project was generated with NODEJS.
+The server was generated with NODEJS.
 Run  `npm run dev` for a NODEJS server

 # Client